Oghma-Infinium/Vagabond-Remastered/README.md

 >Saves can be continued across **Save-Safe** updates.
 Updates will be indicated whether or not they are **Save-Safe** on the [Changelog](https://github.com/Oghma-Infinium/Vagabond-Remastered/blob/main/CHANGELOG.md).
 It is suggested that you backup your saves before updating if you plan on continuing them.

 >[!TIP]
->RaceMenu presets can be placed in the `[NoDelete] RaceMenu Presets` mod under the `Stock List [NoDelete]'s` separator of MO2 if you want to ensure they are saved after an update.
+>RaceMenu presets can be placed in the `[NoDelete] RaceMenu Presets` mod under the `Optionals` separator of MO2 if you want to ensure they are saved after an update.

 # Removing the Modlist